ewencai/GIFtoolsCookbook/index.rst

    contain the root `toctree` directive.

 .. figure:: /images/Cookbook_Landing.png
-   :align: left
+   :align: center
-   :scale: 75%
+   :scale: 90%

-|
-|
-|
-|
-|
-|
-|
-|
-|
-|
-|

 GIFtools Cookbook
 =================

 Welcome to the GIFtools cookbook!
-Below you will find the quick-start guide to help walk you through installation, navigation, and tutorial links.
-Below that, you will find links to other areas associated with using GIFtools.
+Below you will find the Quick-start guide (introduction and installation), and links to all of GIFtools functionality.

 .. toctree::
     :maxdepth: 1